 Day 8 : 18 June 2018 119 miles

 A circular tour to drive the fabulous Atlantic Road – a unique stretch of road which takes you right out to the ocean’s edge.
 In 2005, the road was voted Norway’s ‘Engineering Feat of the Century’, and is also known to be one of the world’s most beautiful drives.
 It connects Averøy with the mainland via a series of small islands and islets spanned by a total of eight bridges over 8 kilometres.
 The entire stretch between Bud and Kristiansund is one continuous experience packed with coastal scenery, culture and history.
-Dinner is not included this evening but nearby recommendations will be made.
+Dinner is included this evening at the hotel.

 Day 9 : 19 June 2018 127 miles